A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Introduction

-We are motivated by a project to tackle the trafficking of children in the Philippines to produce CSEM.
-The Scale of Harm project set out to determine the prevalence of a specific form of online CSEM: the trafficking of children in person to produce CSEM in the Philippines.
+We are motivated by the Scale of Harm project, which set out to determine the prevalence of the trafficking of children in person to produce CSEM in the Philippines.
 This trafficking is mainly for foreign offenders who watch and direct abuse in real time for a fee and receive newly produced images and videos \citep{ijm_report_2023}.
 The Philippines is well established as a centre for online CSEM production.
 High levels of English language skills, availability of internet access, and high levels of deprivation mean there is a large pool of children who have the potential to be trafficked into producing exploitation material for dissemination to users in countries such as the USA, Australia, Germany, and UK \citep{DeMarco18, ECPAT_2022}.
 However, previous attempts to quantify the scale of the problem in the Philippines have not been able to produce national or regional estimates \citep{ijm_report_2020}.
-This is due in part to the difficulty in using CSEM cases as indicative of current prevalence of production since many of these are instances of CSEM already in circulation rather than current cases of trafficking.
+This is due in part to the difficulty in using existing CSEM material as indicative of current prevalence of production since many of these are instances of CSEM already in circulation rather than current cases of trafficking.

 The production of online CSEM poses a serious danger to children and society, and children who are trafficked to produce such material are our motivating hidden group.
 We worked with International Justice Mission (IJM) Philippines and its Centre to End the Online Sexual Exploitation of Children.
-Professionals in IJM Philippines are carrying out long term interventions to enhance law enforcement's response to CSEM.
+Professionals in IJM Philippines are carrying out long term interventions to enhance justice system response to CSEM.

 Our aim was to estimate the number of people in the Philippines who traffic children to produce CSEM, including an estimate for the prevalence in 150 of the 1,634 municipalities in the country.
 The need for an estimate at municipality level was to underpin the development of a national intervention programme and to inform the allocation of safeguarding and law enforcement resources by IJM.